rahulgopinath/rahulgopinath.github.io/_posts/2021-09-09-fault-inducing-grammar.markdown

 That is, only `<digit>` and `<integer>` are reachable from the expansion of nonterminal `<integer>`
 ## Reachable positions.
-Next, given a characterizing node, we want to find what tokens of the grammar can actually embed such a node.
+Next, given an evocative subtree, we want to find what tokens of the grammar can actually embed such a subtree.
+We call the top node of an evocative subtree its characterizing node, and the nonterminal the characterizing nonterminal of the evocative subtree.

 <!--
 ############